gdm413229/swwmgz_m/README.md

 SWWM GZ brings to GZDoom a "best of" collection of custom weapons I've made for Unreal Tournament, plus many new things that didn't make the cut there.

+It also features A LOT of lore from the UnSX multiverse.
+I pretty much went wild here with all the stuff you can read.

 This is the very first fully original mod based on Doom Tournament code.

 ---